kolkhis/tech-notes/linux/redhat/rhcsa-tasks.md

    chroot /sysroot
    ```
    This will bring the root filesystem back online (see `man chroot`).

     - If it says `chroot` is not available, it's probably not in the `PATH`
       environment variable.
-On RHEL 10, `find` is available.
+On RHEL 10, `find` is available in `PATH` to find where
+      the `chroot` binary is located.
       ```bash
       find / -name 'chroot' -executable
       ```

     - On a clean installation of RHEL 10, `chroot` was found in
       `/sysroot/usr/sbin/chroot`, so specify the entire path.
       ```bash